lg550055/reading-notes/401/class-10.md

 # Stacks and Queues

-> Stacks and Queues are elegant tools for handling temporary data.
-They are abstrac data types.
+> Stacks and Queues are elegant tools, abstrac data types, for handling temporary data.

 You can think of stacks and queues as arrays with restrictions.